ricedsp/Deep_Inverse_Correlography/README.md

-# Deep_Inverse_Correlography
+# Deep Inverse Correlography
-Code associated with the paper "Deep-Inverse Correlography: Towards Real-Time High-Resolution Non-Line-of-Sight Imaging"
+Code associated with the paper "Deep-Inverse Correlography: Towards Real-Time High-Resolution Non-Line-of-Sight Imaging".

+I'm cleaning up the code now and will post it soon.
+Stay tuned.